johnnygizmo/setup_retopo/README.md

 # setup_retopo
-A Blender 2.8x script for getting a plane into a retopo setup quickly
+A Blender 3.3.x script for getting a plane into a retopo setup quickly

-1) Select Mesh to Retopolgize
+1) Select Mesh to Retopolgize (Make sure it is centered around the origin.
-2) Search for the "Setup Retopo From New Plane" operator
+2) Search for the "Setup Retopology" operator
 3) The following tasks are run

   * Retopo Geometry is Created and moved the plane out to a selectable Y distance